liliana-benitez/techbabes/README.md

 # Tech Babes
-My personal brand and full-stack e-commerce platform celebrating women in tech with cute, empowering merchandise - designed and developed entirely by me.
+My personal brand and full-stack e-commerce platform celebrating women in tech with cute, empowering merchandise.
+Designed and developed entirely by me.

-## What It Is
-Tech Babes is both a brand I created and the e-commerce platform I built to sell it.
-Every aspect is my own work:

 🎨 Original designs - All merchandise graphics designed by me 💻 Full-stack development - Built the entire platform from scratch